Keeping my house tidy gave me terrible anxiety, then my therapist told me this one, eye-opening thing that changed everything

 What you can do to fix negative patterns

 The answer is not exactly a one size fits all solution.
-Identifying the root cause will inform the way in which you make forge more positive cleaning habits for a tidier home..
+Identifying the root cause will inform the way in which you make forge more positive cleaning habits for a tidier home.

 Speaking on my own journey, here are all the things I've worked on, or do to help break my cycle of anxiety around tidying:

-- Allowed myself to rest.
+- Allow myself to rest.

-- Gave myself grace and forgiveness.
+- Give myself grace and forgiveness.

 Helpful tidying essentials